 Home Values and Net Worth

+Imagine someone whose home has appreciated in value to over a million dollars.
 This can easily happen over a decade or two of living in one home.

 Not only this, but real estate sales are highly seasonal in most places.
 Putting your home on the market in August will get usually an entirely different result than putting your home on the market in April during the spring selling season.

-So having your home as a major portion of your net worth can lead to problems if you don’t have enough months worth of expenses covered in cash.
+All this to say having your home as a major portion of your net worth can lead to serious financial problems if you don’t have cash.

 Investment Portfolio Cash Is Very Liquid